 A Texan recently asked a great question in Paul Premack’s San Antonio Express-News legal column: Does an ex-husband or ex-wife inherit under a Last Will and Testament that was drawn up before the divorce?
-Since your circumstances are unique, we offer a low cost cheap divorce consultation to help you better understand your options.
-If you would like to come in to talk about your divorce situation and how we might be able to help you

 Is The Will Revoked After Divorce?
 Will An Ex-Spouse Inherit Pursuant To a Will in Texas?